Career Coaching & Career Advice Blog

 And so on toward lesser degrees of freshness.

 I made up this word, so I doubt you will ever hear a recruiter use the term.
 I think the key reasons are:

-An assumption that the longer you are unemployed, the less desirable you are.
+An assumption is that the longer you are unemployed, the less desirable you are.
 I don’t believe this to be necessarily true, but I am telling you that this attitude exists.

-An assumption that the fresher you are, the fewer times you have been looked at.
-For 3rd party recruiting and search agencies this is very important.
+An assumption is that the fresher you are, the fewer times you have been looked at.
+For 3rd party recruiting and search agencies, this is very important.
 They make money by filling the needs of the hiring companies.
-If they are the first agency to talk to you, or close to it, they will feel that they have a higher degree of probability of placing you.
+If they are the first agency to talk to you, or close to it, they will feel that they have a higher probability of placing you.
 Conversely, the longer you are the market, presumably, the more agency contacts you have made and the less chance they

 What can you do about it?